CMSC2026/cmsc2026.github.io/_pages/call.md

 The page limitations include references.
 Papers may have an appendix, whose length must not exceed 3 pages; reading of the appendix is at the discretion of the reviewers.
 Accepted papers will be published in the Springer Lecture Notes in Computer Science (LNCS) series.
 The submissions should be formatted accordingly.
 Posters will not be published.

+All inquiries about submissions should be sent to cmsc2026@dei.unipd.it.

 ## Conference Scope
 The main topics of the conference include, but are not limited to:
 - Teaching Computer Science in early childhood, primary, secondary, and higher education